sohankanna/Wazuh-SOC-Lab/README.md

 ## Overview

 This project demonstrates the deployment and configuration of a comprehensive Security Operations Center (SOC) using the open-source Wazuh SIEM/XDR platform.
-The goal was to build a multi-machine virtual lab to simulate real-world security scenarios, including proactive vulnerability scanning, threat detection, and automated incident response.
+The goal was to build a multi-machine virtual lab to simulate real-world security scenarios, including proactive vulnerability scanning, advanced threat detection, and automated incident response.
+This project involved extensive troubleshooting of networking, service configurations, and rule logic to create a stable, fully functional security monitoring environment.

 ---

 ## Lab Architecture

-The lab was built using Oracle VirtualBox and consists of four virtual machines on a dual-homed network (NAT Network for inter-VM communication and a Host-Only network for management):
+The lab was built using Oracle VirtualBox and consists of four virtual machines on a dual-homed network (a `NAT Network` for inter-VM communication and a `Host-Only` network for management):

 - **Wazuh Server:** Ubuntu Server running the central Wazuh manager, indexer, and dashboard.
 - **Windows Endpoint:** A Windows 11 Pro machine acting as a corporate workstation.
-- **Linux Endpoint:** An Ubuntu Server running an Apache web server, acting as a public-facing asset.
+- **Linux Endpoint:** An Ubuntu Server, acting as a company server.
 - **Attacker Machine:** A Kali Linux instance used to simulate threats.

 _**[Screenshot 1: Your VirtualBox Manager window showing the 4 VMs]**_